 - To improve network bandwidth.

-- To avoid losing data if entire rack fails though the chance of the rack failure is far less than that of node failure.
+- Avoid losing data if entire rack fails though the chance of the rack failure is far less than that of node failure.

 - To keep bulk data in the rack when possible.